Sports Betting For Ohio Residents

 5) If the UIGEA curtails financial processes, how can I cash in my winnings?

-Your payouts should not be stymied by the UIGEA, as the rules of law are generally used to prosecute certain gambling sites for money laundering.
+Your payouts should not be stymied by the UIGEA, as the rules of law are generally used to keep banking institutions accountable for processing payments from unregulated websites.
+The online offshore sportsbooks we recommend will have several payment options that allow you to avoid this law altogether.

 6) The Wire Act states that transmitting betting information over the Internet is a crime, why am I exempt from arrest?

-You will not be arrested because the Wire Act pertains to those in the business of gambling, not the players patronizing the businesses.
+You will not be arrested because the Wire Act pertains to those who operate gambling business inside of the U.S. and not the players patronizing the businesses.

 7) If my credit card is declined, will I be able to get it to work?